What Is the Oort Cloud? Location, Size, and Key Facts

 What is the Oort cloud made of?

 The Oort Cloud is made of trillions of small icy objects that travel in different orbits.
 These objects, most of which are less than 100 km (62 miles) in size, contain a variety of icy substances like water, methane, ethane, carbon monoxide, hydrogen cyanide, and ammonia.
-Together, they form a celestial cloud with a total mass estimated to be 10-100 times that of the Earth.
+Together, they form a celestial cloud with a total mass estimated to be roughly 1 to several times the mass of the Earth.

 Objects in the Oort cloud